spring-iitd/Cellular-Security/docs/divyanka-docs/two-vm-setup.md

 ```yaml
 open5gs.vm.network "forwarded_port", guest: 9999, host: 9999
 ```
-Now, exit, open a new terminal and use the following command to ssh into your IITD Lab machine, or Whitepaper:
+Now, exit the SSH, open a new terminal and use the following command to ssh into your IITD Lab machine, or Whitepaper:
 ```
 ssh -L 9999:localhost:9999 divyanka@10.237.27.48
 ```